 3. Walking more.
 Not only is walking great exercise, but it saves money on gas and it’s better for the environment.
 The weather’s been beautiful, so I’ve been taking advantage of walking to more places rather driving.

 4. Stayed under clothes shopping budget.
 My clothes buying fast was up this month, and I wanted to make sure I didn’t go crazy with my spending.
-I set a $100 limit, and I stay well-below that.
+I set a $100 limit, and I stayed well-below that.

 5. Free clothes from a friend.
 My friend has been working hard at decluttering, and I was lucky to benefit from the clothes she is getting rid of.
 I’m so thankful for the generosity of others!